alnibo/milestone-project-2-bicycles/README.md

 In order to present the infromation in a clear and easy way, a modern look with light colors and a simple desgin was chosen.

 When analysing the data it is important to reset the data at any time.
-For this a "Reset all" button was added to the navigation bar, which is fixed at the top of the page and therefore always accessible.
+For this a "Reset" button was added to the navigation bar, which is fixed at the top of the page and therefore always accessible.

 A help modal was added, which can be accessed hrough the "Help" button in the navigation bar on the top.
 A pop-up window appears, where the user can find information on how to use the website.
 It can be closed by either clicking the close button at the top right corner or by clicking anywhere outside the help window.